Broadcast Journalism

 4.)
 Sit down with coaches on staff to gain intel and storylines

-Texas Tiger Podcast…Navigating Interviews
+Daily Sports Report and Texas Tiger Podcast…Navigating Interviews and Podcasting

 My freshman year at ETBU, I worked with the SID to try and launch a video podcast featuring Tiger athletes and coaches.
 We jumped through many hoops, as we tried to coordinate using the school’s podcast studio and coordinating a steady crew.
 Coming up short of launching it in 2023, we shifted our focus to a simpler approach.
 I went to the ETBU football fieldhouse every Tuesday to sit down with the head coach in preparation for my sideline reporting duties that week.
 I would then sit down with another coach there and produce an easily digestible podcast, one that our fans could give a quick listen to weekly to gain insight into the program.
 From doing this, I gained a ton of knowledge on how to navigate different dynamics of a coach-reporter relationship and the ability to establish comfort on record.
+After transferring to the University of North Texas, I have made numerous appearances on The Daily Sports Report, a long-form video podcast breaking down UNT sports.
+For this project, I currently help with research and help develop talking points when participating that week.

 The More You Know